Why am I having trouble watching WETA TV over-the-air?

 Why is this happening?

-In order to make the transition to a new frequency, construction at our broadcast facility is required over the next few months.
+In order to make the transition to a new frequency as mandated by the FCC, construction at our broadcast facility was required.

 I subscribe to a cable or satellite service.
 Will this transition affect me?

 No. Subscribers to cable or satellite TV do not need to rescan.
 Service providers will do that for you.

 Will the WETA channel number change?

 The WETA channel will not change once you rescan, you’ll still find us over-the-air on digital channels 26.1, 26.2, 26.3 and 26.4 and channel 26, and on the same channel numbers through your preferred cable provider as before.

 Who is affected by this change, and what can I do to be able to watch WETA again?